Maia specialises in complex care proceedings involving non-accidental injury and practises extensively in the Court of Protection.

-Prior to transferring to the Bar, Maia worked as a doctor for the NHS and specialised as a surgeon.
-Her medical background gives her a strong advantage in handling complex non-accidental injury cases.
-She has previous experience in Court of Protection matters involving medical issues.
+Before qualifying as a barrister, Maia worked as a doctor for the NHS, specialising as a surgeon.
+Her medical expertise gives her a distinct advantage in managing complex clinical evidence in the Family Courts and the Court of Protection.

 Public Children Law